Frequently Asked Questions (FAQs)

 Emergency Dentistry

-While not all dental emergencies can be prevented, many can be avoided through good oral hygiene practices, regular dental check-ups and taking sensible precautions in your daily life.
+While not all dental emergencies can be prevented, many can be avoided through good oral hygiene practices, regular dental check-ups, and sensible daily precautions.

 Maintaining a consistent oral care routine is your first line of defence.
 Brushing twice daily with fluoride toothpaste, flossing regularly and attending your scheduled dental appointments at Nundah General & Emergency Dental allow Dr Legin to identify and address potential problems before they become urgent issues.
-Small cavities, gum disease in its early stages and weakened teeth can all be treated proactively, reducing your risk of painful emergencies.
+We can proactively treat small cavities, early-stage gum disease and weakened teeth, reducing your risk of painful emergencies.

 Protective measures during physical activities can also make a significant difference.
-If you play contact sports or participate in activities where facial injury is possible, wearing a properly fitted mouthguard can prevent knocked-out or broken teeth.
-Similarly, avoiding habits like chewing ice, biting fingernails or using your teeth to open packages helps protect your teeth from unnecessary damage.
+If you play contact sports or participate in activities where facial injuries are possible, wearing a properly fitted mouthguard can help prevent knocked-out or broken teeth.
+Similarly, avoiding habits such as chewing ice, biting your nails or using your teeth to open packages helps protect your teeth from unnecessary damage.

 Full Mouth Reconstruction